 After graduating, I continued seeing patients as a MFT intern (nowadays they are called associates) at the LA Gender Center.
 I furthered my skills in working with transgender and nonbinary patients working with some amazing clinicians who have been working with this incredible community for decades.

 Only having a master’s degree was limiting my career in two ways.
 First of all, I would never be hired as full time faculty without a doctorate.
 Secondly, I realized that I was limited in being able to service the transgender community with only an MA as I wouldn’t be able to write letters for all my patients due to WPATH standards nor would I be able to educate future clinicians as a professor without a doctorate.
-So I “threw away” all my MFT hours and started from scratch towards becoming a licensed psychologist by enrolling in a PsyD program at The Chicago School of Professional Psychology in 2013.
+So I “threw away” all my MFT hours and started from scratch towards becoming a licensed psychologist by enrolling in the PsyD applied clinical psychology program at The Chicago School of Professional Psychology in 2013.
 I completed my doctorate in 2019.
 I became a licensed psychologist in 2021.

 Many of my doctorate courses there focused on psychoanalytic psychotherapy and were taught by psychoanalysts.
 My dissertation, although quantitative in methodology, was inspired by psychoanalytic ideas; I explored the therapeutic alliance between a cisgender therapist and a transgender patient.
 In order to further my training, I completed a 1-year certificate in psychoanalytic training at the Institute of Contemporary Psychoanalysis in 2014.
 I also sought supervision and consultation from psychoanalytic therapists and psychoanalysts.
 I continue my training through conferences, reading journals and books, and ongoing consultation.
 I’m also still in multiple days a week psychoanalysis for my personal and professional growth.